Locally Adjusted Robust Regression

 The basic idea of SVR is to find a function f(x) that has

-most ε deviation from the actually obtained target yi for the
+most ε deviation from the actually obtained target yi

 training data xi, and at the same time is as flat as possible.